angelolab/ark-analysis/docs/_rtd/development.md

 `arr.loc[10:15, 10:15, ['red', 'blue']].values`

 Note the use of `.loc` in both cases.
-You do not have to use `.loc` to index, but you will be forced to use only integer indexes otherwise.
+You do not have to use `.loc` to index, but you will be forced to use integer indexes.
 The following is equivalent to the above:

 `arr[10:15, 10:15, [0, 2]].values`

-In most cases, we recommend using `.loc` to get the full benefit of an `xarray`.
+In most cases, we recommend using `.loc` to get the full benefit of `xarray`.
 Note that this can also be used to assign values as well:

 `arr.loc[10:15, 10:15, ['red', 'blue']] = 255`

-To access the coordinate names, use `arr.dims`, and to access the specific coordinate values, use `arr.coord_name.values`.
+To access the coordinate names, use `arr.dims`, and to access specific coordinate indices, use `arr.coord_name.values`.

 Finally, to save an `xarray` to a file, use: